gmp26/site/reference/source-structure.md

 * paper
 * qno
 * highlight: boolean or a list of stations
-* stids1: primary list of stations, comma separated
+* stids1: primary list of stations
-* stids2: secondary list of stations, comma separated
+* stids2: secondary list of stations
 * pideas1: primary list of pervasive ideas
 * pideas2: secondary list of pervasive ideas